VatsalJagani/splunk-app-action/README.md

 ## Capabilities
 * Generate Splunk App/Add-on Build artifact
   * The action automatically generates build artifact from github repo.
+  * Change file and directory permissions to avoid app-inspect failures.

 * Run command before building the App build.
   * This could be useful if you wish to remove some files that you don't want in the build, change permission of some files before running the rest of the app build or app-inspect check.